 It's a quality build with a great frosted glass finish as well as offering IP68 waterproofing as you'd expect from a flagship phone.
 The Pixel 4 is the smaller model, but basically is the same as the Pixel 4 XL - which we'll leave out of this comparison, because there's no Pixel 4a XL being launched.

-The Pixel 4a will be pretty much the same physical size as the Pixel 4, but slightly shorter.
+The Pixel 4a is pretty much the same physical size as the Pixel 4, but slightly shorter.
 That's due to the use of a punch hole camera in the display, rather than the wider forehead of the Pixel 4 which housed Google's Soli tech for facial recognition and unlocking.

 The Pixel 4a also sports a polycarbonate build, similar to the Pixel 3a we saw in 2019.
 But the real win for the Pixel 4a is pushing back those bezels, something that Google hasn't really done on Pixel phones in the past.
 It just looks more modern from the front, at least.